kqito/use-light-atom/README.md

 const atomStore = createAtomStore({ isDebugMode })
 ```

+`createAtomStore` is a function that creates a store.
+It is mainly used for SSR.

 #### Arguments
 - `isDebugMode` (type: `boolean`)
-  - Default is `false`
+  - Default is `process.env.NODE_ENV !== production`
   - If set `true`, `use-light-atom` will output error when encounter some errors.

-`createAtomStore` is a function that creates a store.
-It is mainly used for SSR.

 ---